utkaln/learn-mongo/README.md

 // read data that was saved to collection db.myFirstDB.find()

 ```

-## Informal Conversation about Mongo Atlas
+## Advantages of Mongo DB
+* Fully managed
+* Reliable
+* Performance
+* Global
+* Productivity
+* Secure
+* Easy to migrate between different cloud providers, or move to in prem
+* Primary and secondary nodes can be between different providers too
+* Optimize performance by creating or dropping recommended indexes.
+Also recommends improve schemas

-Mapping between RDBMS and Mongo
+### Mapping between RDBMS and Mongo
 * Database --> Database
 * Table --> Collection
 * Parent-Child Table --> Nested sub document